KnorpelSenf/typegram/README.md

 Note that `Opts<M>` will give you an empty object type (i.e. `{}`) for methods that do not take any parameters.
 That is to say, it will not give you a type error or `undefined` (as opposed to something like `Parameters<Telegram['getMe']>[0]`).

-## Caveat with JSON-serialized objects
+## Caveat with JSON-Serialized Objects

 Some methods of the Telegram API are expected to be called with JSON-serialized objects contained in a property of the payload, rather than an actual JSON payload.
 In other words, the objects are serialized twice—the first time in order to conform with the docs, and the second time when the payload is actually sent in the POST body to the API server.